hpcaitech/ColossalAI/docs/add_your_parallel.md

 ## Overview

-To enable researchers and engineers to extend our framework to other novel large-scale distributed training algorithm with less effort, we have decoupled various components in the training lifecycle.
+To enable researchers and engineers to extend our system to other novel large-scale distributed training algorithm with less effort, we have decoupled various components in the training lifecycle.
 You can implement your own parallelism by simply inheriting from the base class.